It’s important to be aware if your hot tub has hard water!

 Hot tub water should be gentle on your skin.
-However, because of the sanitizers used in the water and because of the other chemicals the one puts in the DownEast hot tubs to keep it clean, the water inside becomes hard water.
+However, because of the sanitizers that you need to use in the water and because of all the other chemicals put in the Master Spas hot tubs to keep them clean, the water inside can become “hard” water.

 The following are some ways in which hard water can damage your skin: